-Thomas D. Visser serves as the director of the graduate program in historic preservation at the University of Vermont.
-He has taught courses at UVM since 1985 on such topics as historic preservation policy and planning, researching historic buildings, architectural conservation, history of American building technology, and other historic preservation topics.
+Thomas D. Visser, Professor of Historic Preservation, is the director of the graduate Historic Preservation Program in the Department of History at the University of Vermont.
+He has taught courses at UVM since 1985 on such topics as historic preservation planning and policy, researching historic buildings, architectural conservation, history of American building technology, and other historic preservation topics.

 As a recipient of a National Endowment for the Arts grant award, much of Thomas Visser's scholarly research has focused on the preservation of vernacular architecture.
 His award-winning Field Guide to New England Barns and Farm Buildings was published by the University Press of New England.

 His latest book, Porches of North America, examines how this remarkable building feature in its many forms and uses has evolved in the United States and Canada.
 It is also published by the University Press of New England in hardcover and as an e-book.